Trump says China 'Caught RED HANDED' allowing oil into North Korea

 By David Brunnstrom and Susan Heavey

 "Caught RED HANDED - very disappointed that China is allowing oil to go into North Korea.
 There will never be a friendly solution to the North Korea problem if this continues to happen!"
-Trump wrote in a post on Twitter.
+Trump wrote.

+In The New York Times interview, Trump explicitly tied his administration's trade policy with China to the country's perceived cooperation in resolving the North Korea nuclear crisis.

+"When I campaigned, I was very tough on China in terms of trade.
+They made — last year, we had a trade deficit with China of $350 billion, minimum.
+That doesn't include the theft of intellectual property, O.K., which is another $300 billion," Trump said, according to a transcript of the interview.

 China earlier on Thursday said there had been no U.N. sanction-breaking oil sales by Chinese ships to North Korea after a South Korean newspaper said Chinese and North Korean vessels had been illicitly linking up at sea to get oil to North Korea.